luizcarloscf/autonomous-robots/turtlesim_controller/README.md

 ## Turtlesim Controller

-Controller to move the turtle to a specified location.
+Position controller to move the turtle simulatoin.
+[Turtlesim] is a lightweight simulator for learning ROS 2.
+It illustrates what ROS 2 does at the most basic level to give you an idea of what you will do with a real robot or a robot simulation later on;

 ### About